-A specific description of the permitted unit can be found in Permit Attachment A (Technical Area Unit Descriptions).
+A specific description of the permitted unit can be found in Permit Attachment A (Technical Area (TA)-Unit Descriptions).
 Additional features and equipment located at the permitted unit and not described elsewhere in the Permit are described below.

 The permitted unit consists of adjacent Rooms 102 and 103.
 Room 102, the main process room, measures approximately 45 feet (ft) wide and 52 ft long and contains a large glovebox which occupies a substantial portion of the room; the long dimension is oriented northwest-southeast.
-While the entirety of Room 102 may be used for storage, the primary area utilized for hazardous waste storage is an 11- by 11- ft roped-off section.
+A smaller glovebox, designed for mounting of a single drum at one time is also located within Room 102 was designed in 1994 and is 11 feet long, 3 feet wide and 30 inches high.
+While the entirety of Room 102 may be used for storage, the primary area utilized for hazardous waste storage is an 11- by 11-ft roped-off section.
+A refrigeration unit that measures less than 12 feet by 12 feet is located in Room 102.
 The floor is concrete with an epoxy coating and there is an operational drain located in Room 102 in the northeast area near the north wall.
 There is a mezzanine above Room 102 which is not part of the permitted unit.